snagles/docker-registry-manager/README.md

 ## Current Features
  1. Support for docker distribution registry v2 (https and http)
  2. Manage multiple registries with one web instance
  3. Viewable image/tags stages, commands, and sizes.
-Refreshed every 45s
+ 4. Configurable refresh intervals
- 4. Bulk deletes of tags
+ 5. Bulk deletes of tags
- 5. Admin panel with logs, request tracking, and configurable log levels
+ 6. Admin panel with logs, request tracking, and configurable log levels
+ 7. Registry envelope acceptance to allow for registry request tracking

 ## Planned Features
  1. Authentication for users with admin/read only rights
- 2. Registry event logs in "dashboard"
+ 2. Viewable activity logs